svbygoibear/go-deps-with-glide/readme.md

 go version go1.8.3 darwin/amd64
 ```
 ### Workspace Structure
-When getting started with Go, you'll notice that your workspace needs to have a specific structure - just to highlight this again, it is a good idea to keep up this pattern;
+When getting started with Go, you'll notice that your workspace needs to have a specific structure - just to highlight this again, it is a good idea to keep up this pattern:
 ```
 $HOME
     |_ go